WLCG-AuthZ-WG/common-jwt-profile/profile.md

 # WLCG Token Profile

-A common set of claims is proposed for WLCG tokens, with additional claims specified for both Identity and Access tokens.
-Operational experience in the wider community indicates that performance and compatibility issues with existing libraries may be experienced if large tokens are used; this claims set has been developed with claim length minimisation as a priority.
+A common set of claims is proposed for all WLCG tokens, with additional claims specified for both Identity and Access tokens.
+Operational experience in the wider community indicates that performance and compatibility issues with existing libraries may be experienced if large tokens are used; this claims set has been developed with claim length minimization as a priority.

 ## WLCG Token Claims